A Performance of „John Cage’s STEPS, A Composition for Painting“. The remains of the installation remained as part of an exhibition.

 Related to this work: "Innocent Questions", 2006 under "Public Art"

-Exhibited and Commissioned by: “Innocent States: Artistic Strategies in States of Emergency”, Akademie der Künste, Berlin
+Exhibited and Commissioned by: “Uncertain States: Artistic Strategies in States of Emergency”, Akademie der Künste, Berlin

 Data Projection, Generative Software